xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony Platform/SMS API/the-k-premium-service-en.md

 __Cost for K-Premium__

-The cost of K-premium service delivery is 13 credits per message.
+The cost of K-premium service delivery can be referred in the [price page](https://www.xoxzo.com/en/about/pricing/).

 [For more details, please see our documentation.](http://docs.xoxzo.com/en/sms.html#jp-specific-optional-parameters)